DinMo

 • Integration tools, which focus on simplifying the movement of data for data teams

-• Generalist Reverse ETL tools, which support integration from any source to any destination, but which are dedicated to data teams
+• Generalist tools, which support integration from any source to any destination, but which are dedicated to data teams

-• Specialized Reverse ETL tools, which focus on enabling business teams to use data more effectively, without depending on data teams
+• Specialised tools, which focus on enabling business teams to use data more effectively, without depending on data teams

 We've written a Reverse ETL benchmark to help you choose the right solution for your business.